How is Diversity Important to You?

 This highly diverse school may be a great place for college students to get to know others who come from different cultures and backgrounds.

-Alaska Pacific University is ranked #486 in ethnic diversity nationwide with a student body composition that is far above the national average.
+Alaska Pacific University is ranked #486 in ethnic diversity nationwide which means it is well above average nationally.

 Explore Alaska Pacific Ethnic Diversity